64bit/async-openai/async-openai/README.md

 There are granular feature flags like `response-types`, `chat-completion-types`, etc.

-These granular types are enabled when the corresponding API feature is enabled - for example `response` will enable `response-types`.
+These granular types are enabled when the corresponding API feature is enabled - for example `responses` will enable `response-types`.

 ## Configurable Requests